- Chemical peels can be light, medium or deep.

 Light Chemical Peel Benefits

-A light chemical peel can improve the skin’s appearance on a superficial level.
+A light chemical peel penetrates the topmost layer of the epidermis, the stratum corneum, to improve the skin’s appearance on a superficial level.
 The ideal candidate is someone who wants to resolve minor issues with little to no recovery time required.

-A light chemical peel can rapidly reduce the appearance of small acne lesions in the skin.
+A light peel can reduce the appearance of small acne lesions in the skin.
 Salicylic acid in low concentrations is the best peel to treat this particular issue.

-Even one light peel can reduce the appearance of hyperpigmentation such as dark spots or freckles.
-A few days after the peel, your skin appears clearer and smoother.
+Just one light peel can reduce the appearance of hyperpigmentation such as dark spots or freckles.
+A few days after the peel, skin will appear clearer and smoother.

 If you choose a salicylic acid peel, your skin will gain the extra benefit of temporarily producing less sebum, the oil that contributes to acne formation.

 After a light peel, you may experience a day of redness and light sensitivity.
-However, the side effects are mild enough to create little reason to take time off from your regular activities.
+However, the side effects are mild enough that you should not have to take time off from your regular activities.

 Risks and side effects of light chemical peels

-Light chemical peels carry few risks: the likelihood of infection associated with stronger peels is very low with this peel type.
+Light peels carry few risks: compared to stronger peels, the likelihood of infection is very low.

-Side effects include temporary redness, swelling and light sensitivity that resolves on its own after a few days.
+Side effects include temporary redness, mild peeling and light sensitivity that resolve after a few days.
 If you have sensitive skin, these side effects may be more pronounced.

 Medium Chemical Peel Benefits